Lieche6545/Scissors/README.md

 We shorten your URLs, allow you creating custom ones for your personal, business, event usage.

+Users are encouraged to register using the registration form, After registration, A personalized dashboard containing all the users activities woulb be created and users will be able to access it by logging in with their email and password.

 Our swift QR code creation, management and usage tracking with advance analytics for all of these is second to none.

 Scissors was built as a Capstone project by Victor Amaliechi, a Backend Engineering student at AltSchool Africa